dwarvesf/research/breakdown/cap.md

 - Recordings needing precise editing
 - Ultra-high quality requirements (4K/60fps)

-These trade-offs target users who need to record and share screen content quickly without post-processing requirements.
+These deliberate trade-offs create a tool optimized for a specific workflow: users who need to record and share screen content quickly without post-processing requirements.

 ## Summary

+This technical breakdown has traced the complete journey of a screen recording through Cap's instant mode pipeline — from initial permission checks to final MP4 output.
+The implementation demonstrates how careful architectural choices enable high-quality screen recording with minimal system impact.

-Cap's instant screen recording mode uses platform-native APIs, GPU acceleration, and synchronization mechanisms to achieve:
+Cap's instant screen recording mode leverages platform-native APIs, GPU acceleration, and sophisticated synchronization mechanisms to achieve:

 - **One-click recording** with no configuration required
 - **Low resource usage** (5-10% CPU on M1 Max, 10-15% on i7-12700K)